Contents:

 Payments to participants

-Organisations can offer programme participants the ability to waive their participation fee, on the grounds that they have already secured substantial development backing for their project or judge themselves to be of sufficient financial means that they do not require the support.
-In this instance, successful organisations could propose during delivery to reallocate these funds to another area of the programme that requires additional finance or offers an opportunity to increase impact.
+You may offer programme participants the ability to waive their participation fee, on the grounds that they have already secured substantial development backing for their project, or judge themselves to be of sufficient financial means that they do not require the support.
+In this instance, successful organisations could propose, during delivery, to reallocate these funds to another area of the programme that offers an opportunity to increase impact.
 This re-allocation will require BFI approval; if the reallocation is not approved by BFI, or the funds are no longer required, they will be retained by BFI for distribution to other projects seeking National Lottery funding.

-All organisations applying need to outline the fraud risk measures they will apply to programme delivery, including ensuring the payments for participants’ time are received by the correct individuals, and payments are only made in accordance with actual time spent attending programme sessions.
+All organisations applying must outline the fraud risk measures they will apply to programme delivery, including ensuring the payments for participants’ time are received by the correct individuals, and payments are only made in accordance with actual time spent attending programme sessions.

 Ineligible costs